Stefterv/dbObject/README.md

 	}
 	?>

-## Getting stuff out of the database
+## Getting rows out of the database

 #### Get stuff out of the database by query
 	Object::find($query);